 Mrs Oldershaw Mrs Yeomans Mrs Wilkes

-The outdoor learning theme for Autumn Term 2 is Journeying.
+The outdoor learning theme for Spring 1 is Biodiversity.

 In addition to this, children will participate in themed activities linked to class topics and national curriculum objectives whilst also having opportunities for child led exploration of our on site Forest school area.